Class DbCommandInterceptor

 This method is still called if an interceptor suppressed execution of a command in ReaderExecuting(DbCommand, CommandEventData, InterceptionResult<DbDataReader>).

-is the result returned by ReaderExecuting(DbCommand, CommandEventData, InterceptionResult<DbDataReader>).
+In this case, result is the result returned by ReaderExecuting(DbCommand, CommandEventData, InterceptionResult<DbDataReader>).

 public virtual DbDataReader ReaderExecuted(DbCommand command, CommandExecutedEventData eventData, DbDataReader result)